2014 Donbas status referendums: Result

 The referendum organizers stated that 2,252,867 voted in favour of self-rule, with 256,040 against, on a turnout of nearly 75%.
 These results could not be independently verified.

 Chairman Denis Pushilin announced immediately after the referendum that the Ukrainian military must leave Donetsk.
 "All [Ukrainian] military troops on our territory after the official announcement of referendum results will be considered illegal and declared occupiers," Pushilin said.
 "It is necessary [for the Donetsk People's Republic] to form state bodies and military authorities as soon as possible."

 Referendum in Luhansk Oblast

 Question

 Voters could select yes or no in response to the question: "Do you support the declaration of state independence of the Luhansk People's Republic?"

-Many voters were reportedly did not understand the meaning of the ballot question.
+According to The Guardian, many voters did not understand the meaning of the ballot question.

 Result

 The authorities of the Luhansk People's Republic stated that the turnout was 81%, however officials of the Ukrainian Ministry of Internal Affairs estimated only 24 percent of the population eligible to vote actually participated.
 Estimates said 94–98% of those who voted did so for separation.
 The final results were that 96.2% voted for separation.

 In the aftermath of the voting, Russian news agency Interfax reported that the leaders of Luhansk People's Republic demanded federalisation of Ukraine as the only way to stop disintegration of the country.